gbennettB2S/gabebennett-portfolio/README.md

 # Gabe Bennett - Portfolio Website

-My name is Gabe Bennett, I'm a designer and UI developer.
+I'm Gabe Bennett, designer and UI developer.
 This is the codebase for my personal portfolio website, [gabebennett.com](https://gabebennett.com).